Edyane/ignite-feed/README.md

 - Learn how to apply TypeScript's type-safety features, including type annotations, interfaces, and generics.
 - Compare JavaScript and TypeScript approaches to developing React applications.
 - Technologies Used:
-React (for building UI components)
-JavaScript (for the ignite-feed folder)
-TypeScript (for the ignite-feed-ts folder)
-CSS (for styling the components)
+React (for building UI components), JavaScript (for the ignite-feed folder), TypeScript (for the ignite-feed-ts folder), CSS modules (for styling the components);
-Contributing
-Feel free to fork the repository and contribute to it.
-If you have any improvements or suggestions, create a pull request with your changes.

 ### License
 This project is open-source and available under the MIT License.